 said, from soliciting membership for

 farmers' organizations and from influencing election of officers of the orga-

+Businessman Notes

 Workers are prohibited in writing, he

 Fred R. Robertson, director of the

 Social Security Sometimes small, independent farmers are, not aware that they are eligible for social security benefits.
-A monthly social security check could make a great deal of difference in how the farmer and his family meet daily expenses should the farmer become disabled or reach retirement age. from his farm in 1965, he may get social security credit for that year.
+A monthly social security check could make a great deal of difference in how the farmer and his family meet daily expenses should the farmer become disabled or If a farmer cleared as muchas \$400 from his farm in 1965, he may get so- Or, if the farm brought in \$600, but didn't clear that much, the farmer is cult as it may appear.